 INTRODUCTION TO FUNERAL SERVICE EDUCATION 101FSE

 This course provides a comprehensive review of the science of Cremation including legal considerations and best practices.
-This course also includes a History of Funeral Service component.
+This course also includes the fundamentals of designing ceremonies.
+Credit 1 hour

 FUNERAL SERVICE LAW AND ETHICS 104FSL